Ronald Fairbairn: Legacy

+Personal life

 In 1926, Fairbairn married Mary Ann More-Gordon, the daughter of Harry More-Gordon.
 Their daughter Ellinor was born in 1927, followed by twins in 1928, however, they did not survive.
 Their fourth child was born in 1929, and in 1933 their fifth son Nicholas was born, who would go on to become a barrister and MP.

 In 1959, he married Marion Frances Mackintosh, daughter of Captain H. E. M. Archer.